ww-admission/ww-admission.github.io/src/data/markdown-files/terms.md

 ### Prohibited Activities

-You agree not to use Foxi for any unlawful or prohibited activities, including but not limited to:
+You agree not to use WWA for any unlawful or prohibited activities, including but not limited to:

 - Violating any applicable laws or regulations
 - Infringing on the intellectual property rights of others